Admission to Master of Fine Arts Program

 Step 2: SUBMIT OFFICIAL TRANSCRIPTS AND TEST SCORES BY JANUARY 12

 5500 Campanile Drive

-- Official transcripts must have been issued within the last year.
-Transcript received with print dates older than one year will not be accepted.
+- Transcripts must have been issued within the last year.
+Transcripts received with print dates older than one year will not be accepted.

 - If you previously attended SDSU, you need only submit transcripts for work completed since last attendance.
-If you are a current SDSU student you are not required to submit an SDSU transcript.
+Do not submit hard copy transcripts for SDSU coursework.

 - Electronic transcripts are acceptable.
 Please ensure that you indicate this preference when making your request.
 If you are required to provide an email address to send the secure online document to SDSU, please use email@example.com.

-- If you have international coursework, you must have your school send one official original-language record of all academic coursework and proof of degree also in the original-language.
+- If you have international coursework, you must submit international transcripts (academic records) and proof of degree, both in the original language.

-- For details on which documents are required, visit the Requirements by Country page.
-Failure to submit the exact country-specific documents listed may result in your application being canceled
+- For details on which documents are required, visit the Graduate: Requirements by Country page.
+Failure to submit the exact country-specific documents listed will result in your application being canceled.

 Step 3: Complete the Program Application through Interfolio: